cloudify-cosmo/docs.getcloudify.org/content/plugins/aws.md

  * `cloudify.aws.relationships.instance_connected_to_elastic_ip` Connects an instance to an Elastic IP.
 The source is the instance and the target is the Elastic IP.

 * `cloudify.aws.relationships.instance_connected_to_keypair` The `run_instances` operation checks if there are any relationships that define a relationship between the instance and a key pair.
 If so, that key pair is the keypair for that instance.
-It inserts the key's name property in the `key_name` parameter in the `run_instances` function.
+The operation inserts the key's name property in the `key_name` parameter in the `run_instances` function.

 * `cloudify.aws.relationships.instance_connected_to_security_group` The `run_instances` operation checks if there are any relationships that define a relationship between the instance and a security group.
 If so, that security group's ID is included in the list of security groups in the `security_group_ids` parameter in the `run_instances` function.

 * `cloudify.aws.relationships.instance_contained_in_subnet` The `run_instances` operation checks if there are any relationships to a subnet and creates the instance in that subnet.
 Otherwise, the instance is in the EC2 Classic VPC.

-* `cloudify.aws.relationships.instance_connected_to_load_balancer` Registers an EC2 instance with an Elastic Load Balancer.
+* `cloudify.aws.relationships.instance_connected_to_load_balancer` Registers an EC2 instance with an Elastic load balancer.

 * `cloudify.aws.relationships.security_group_contained_in_vpc` A security group is created in EC2 classic unless it has this relationship.
 It is then created in the target VPC.